front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 ### A method to determine image sizes

-To simplify this process we devised a smart way to determine these numbers in a very straightforward way.
+To simplify this process we devised a smart method to determine these numbers in a very straightforward way.

 1. First open the page you want to setup the `sizes` property of.
 2. Open the developers tools and paste the below snippet in the `console` tab.